WiktorGmur/ABD/README.md

 - Learning Go by Jon Bodner
 - Black Hat Python by Tim Arnold and Justin Seitz
 - Bug Bounty Bootcamp by Daniel Graham
+- Cracking Codes with Python by Al Sweigart
+- Networking For Dummies by Doug Lowe